Michael Firnkes avatar

 3. The exact sources for the incorrect integration are listed in the error console (“Console”).

-Here is a small example of what the analysis looks like in the Chrome console:
+Here is a small example of how the analysis looks in the Chrome console:

 Chrome error console